 Moreover, you don’t need to purchase any additional hardware.
 What’s most important is the fact that you can switch from AOBRD mode into 100 percent ELD compliance whenever you’re ready – before the mandated deadline.
 Plus, at HOS247, our product is both modular and customizable to meet your fleet’s unique needs.

-How to Transition From AOBRD to HOS247 ELD for New Customers
+How to Transit From AOBRD to HOS247 ELD for New Customers

 - Our logs and interface are fully driver-friendly.
 They are both easy-to-use, and edit, via the logbook app.